Last Updated on March 12, 2026 by Ewen Finser

 Matching the Platform to Your Needs

 As a CPA, part of my role is to help businesses avoid pitfalls in selecting financial tools.
-Payment platforms aren’t always easy to switch once you’ve invested time integrating them into your workflow.
-For this reason, I always encourage clients to consider more than just the surface-level features.
+Payment platforms aren’t always easy to switch once you’ve invested time integrating them into your workflow, so I always encourage clients to consider more than just the surface-level features.

 When choosing among alternatives like Melio, Bill.com, QuickBooks Bill Pay, AvidXchange, Tipalti, Dwolla, and Airbase, I typically advise clients to consider the following questions: